upstash/vector-go/README.md

 UPSTASH_VECTOR_REST_TOKEN="your_rest_token"
 ```

-and then create client by using:
+and then create index client by using:

 ```go
 import (